USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch06_model_configuration_options.md

 <!-- END COMMENT -->

-<a id=BEIS></a>
+<a id=BEIS/MEGAN></a>
 #### Biogenics
-To calculate online biogenic emissions, CMAQ uses the [Biogenic Emission Inventory System (BEIS)](https://www.epa.gov/air-emissions-modeling/biogenic-emission-inventory-system-beis).
+To calculate online biogenic emissions, CMAQ uses the [Biogenic Emission Inventory System (BEIS)](https://www.epa.gov/air-emissions-modeling/biogenic-emission-inventory-system-beis) and the [Model of Emissions of Gases and Aerosols from Nature (MEGAN)](https://bai.ess.uci.edu/megan).
+Before using the CMAQ online version of BEIS or MEGAN users should confirm that biogenic emissions are not already included in their emissions files from SMOKE to avoid double counting biogenic emissions.

+####BEIS

 BEIS calculates emissions resulting from biological activity from land-based vegetative species as well as nitric oxide emissions produced by microbial activity from certain soil types.
 This biogenic model is based on the same model that is included in SMOKE.
-Before using the CMAQ online version of BEIS users should confirm that biogenic emissions are not already included in their emissions files from SMOKE to avoid double counting biogenic emissions.
 User documentation for BEIS can be found in [Chapter 6.17 of the SMOKE manual](https://www.cmascenter.org/help/documentation.cfm?model=smoke&version=4.6).

-Speciation of biogenic emissions is controlled by gspro_biogenics.txt under CCTM/src/biog/beis.
+Speciation of biogenic emissions for BEIS is controlled by gspro_biogenics.txt under CCTM/src/biog/beis.

-Running CMAQ with online biogenics is controlled by the following RunScript flag:
+Running CMAQ with BEIS is controlled by the following RunScript flag:

 ```
-setenv CTM_BIOGEMIS Y
+setenv CTM_BIOGEMIS_BEIS Y
 ```

-Running CMAQ with online biogenic emissions requires a user-supplied, gridded normalized biogenic emissions input netCDF file, B3GRD.
+Running CMAQ with online BEIS requires a user-supplied, gridded normalized biogenic emissions input netCDF file, B3GRD.
 This file is created with the [normbeis3](https://www.cmascenter.org/smoke/documentation/4.6/html/ch06s12.html) program in SMOKE prior to running the inline biogenic option in CMAQ and contains winter and summer normalized emissions and Leaf Area Indices.
 The location of the B3GRD file is set in the RunScript:

 ```
 setenv B3GRD /home/user/path-to-file/b3grd.nc